 The SLO adopted for English Language Arts is reflective of the Common Core standards and the language rich environment of RSA.
 RSA's theme-based instruction incorporates historical fiction as well as nonfiction texts to help students access language arts standards.
-The State released a list of adopted texts for ELA, and the school utilized a committee comprised of multiple stakeholders in the process of reviewing and selecting the new curriculum to be utilized during the 2016-2017 school year.
+During the 2016-2017 school year, RSA implemented new state approved, common core aligned, English Language Arts curriculum to increase exposure and depth of knowledge for our students.